waawal/socket.pty/README.md

 ## Environment Variables ##

 **PORT**
-  Port to bind the server.
+  *Port to bind the server.*
-  Default 8080
+  Default: 8080